ordina-jworks/ordina-jworks.github.io/_posts/2019-09-30-Home-automation-part-1.md

 The platforms can be split up into two main parts:

-- Cloud enabled, mainly from manufactures and larger phone companies
+- Cloud enabled, mainly from manufacturers and larger phone companies
 - On-premise platforms (that do not require internet/cloud access)

 Security is a very important aspect in the home automation world!